gventuraf/gventuraf.github.io/_posts/2025-09-05-cpp-multithreading-utils.markdown

 Also, before the game can start, these dependencies must first be initialized.

 We can express this very nicely with a `std::latch`:

-!!

-!!

-Check this compiles first

-!!

-!!

 {% highlight cpp %}
 #include <print>